coldmayo/Science-Fair/README.md

 # Science-Fair
-This is the Repository for all my 2019 Science Fair Project
+This is the Repository for all my CS Science Fair Projects

 ## Problem statement:
 Can a classification model predict whether or not a twitter user could be a potential mass shooter?